Martin Hurson: IRA activities

 In November 1976, Hurson, together with Kevin O’Brien, Dermot Boyle, Peter Kane and Pat O’Neill were arrested.
-Hurson was beaten by interrogators in the Omagh and Armagh police barracks and held in the H Blocks of Long Kesh (HM Prison Maze) until his trial in November 1977.
-No forensic evidence was submitted against any of the five men, and signed statements were extracted by torture.
+Hurson was held and interrogated at the Omagh and Armagh police barracks before being detained in the H-Blocks of Long Kesh (HM Prison Maze) until his trial in November 1977.
+No forensic evidence was submitted against any of the five men, and the prosecution relied on signed statements which Hurson and his co-defendants alleged had been extracted under torture.
 Hurson was convicted of involvement in three IRA landmine incidents, one at Cappagh in September, one at Galbally, County Tyrone in November 1975 and a third at Reclain (near Dungannon) in February 1976, when several members of the Royal Ulster Constabulary (RUC) and Ulster Defence Regiment narrowly escaped being killed.
 He received concurrent sentences of twenty, fifteen and five years for these convictions.
 Hurson was beaten multiple times by police and prison guards and in December 1978 spent a month in the prison hospital after being forcibly washed and badly beaten.